 We may revise this Privacy Notice from time to time.
 If we make a change to this notice that we consider material, we will take steps to notify users by a notice on the website and/or app.
 Your continued use of the BitMEX website, apps and services (including API services) will be subject to the updated Privacy Notice.

-If you have any questions or concerns about how we process your data, would like to exercise any rights (e.g. to opt out of direct marketing), you can get in touch with our contact point for privacy queries at firstname.lastname@example.org.
+If you have any questions or concerns about how we process your data, including if you would like to exercise any rights (e.g. to opt out of direct marketing), you can get in touch with our contact point for privacy queries at email@example.com.